zoejohnston/gzoe/README.md

 ## Compression Ratio and Speed

 My implementation can compress the entire collection of test data that I used with a compression ratio higher than gzip -1 for every piece of test data.
-It is able to compress the entire collection of test data, including but not limited to both the Canterbury and Calgary corpus (about 20MB of data), in under 15 seconds.
+It is able to compress the entire collection of test data, including but not limited to both the Canterbury and Calgary corpus, in under 10 seconds.

 ## LZSS